tung/ruggrogue/book/auto-run.md

 This allows the player to quickly move between rooms on the current dungeon level.

 In order to implement corridor auto-run, the game must check the tiles near and around the player according to their movement direction, much like straight auto-run.
-At each step, corridor auto-run checks for walls around the player in the direction of movement with a single open tile that it should step into.
+At each step, corridor auto-run checks for a single open tile in the direction of movement for the player to step into, and walls for other surrounding tiles.
 This means corridor auto-run *changes* the player's movement direction at each step; the job of the `auto_run_corridor_check` function is thus to check for a pattern of corridor-like surrounding walls and produce this direction.
-The direction change is handled in the `auto_run_next_step` function under the handling for `AutoRunType::Corridor`.
+The direction change is dealt with in the `auto_run_next_step` function under the handling for `AutoRunType::Corridor`.

 The same idea of rotation from straight auto-run carries into the logic for corridor auto-run in the `auto_run_corridor_check` function.
 However, corridor auto-run needs to check for many more patterns of walls and open tiles.
-To make this easier, the state of these tiles are each represented by a single bit in an unsigned 16-bit integer variable named `nearby_walls`.
+To make this easier, the state of each of these tiles is represented by a single bit in an unsigned 16-bit integer variable named `nearby_walls`.

 The code near the top of the `auto_run_corridor_check` function populates the bits of the `nearby_walls` variable using a different helper closure to that used by the straight auto-run logic: